richan-fongdasen/turso-laravel/README.md

 This package provides a Turso database driver for Laravel, allowing you to use Turso as your database backend in Laravel applications.
 The driver communicates with the Turso database server using an HTTP client.

+You can find a demo application that uses this Turso database driver in the [richan-fongdasen/pingcrm](https://github.com/richan-fongdasen/pingcrm) repository.

 ## Unsupported Features

 Some features are not yet supported by this package: